FalixNodes-Software/KB-articles/README.md

 ```

 The first word after the tab keyword is used to group the tabs together, while the words after will be displayed as the tab label.
+If the content of tabs have a similar structure, place the tabs under each heading rather than placing headings in tabs.

 ### Blockquote